 The Foreign and Commonwealth Office (FCO) advise against all travel to the Preah Vihear (Khaoi Pra Viharn in Thai) temple area and the Ta Krabey/Ta Moan temple area located on the Thai-Cambodian border.
 See Local travel

-105,000 British nationals visited Cambodia in 2012.
+Around 133,000 British nationals visited Cambodia in 2014.
 Most visits are trouble-free but there have been reports of assaults and armed robberies against foreigners.
 See Crime

 There is a low threat from terrorism.
 See Terrorism

 Take out comprehensive travel and medical insurance before you travel.